 The historical village of Sar Agha Seyyed in Chaharmahal and Bakhtiari province is an alluring mountain village built on rooftops and well known for its unusual architecture.
 It is 2500 meters above sea level.
 For more than thousands of years, Persian Nomads have stopped in this village on their way to summer or winter pastures, during migration.
 The culture of this tiny village is untouched and has maintained its traditional heritage for many years.
 The unique architecture of this rural village is one of a kind.
 Untouched by modernism, this 600-year-old colourful village provides fantastic photography opportunities like no other.
 As part of the Nomad trekking tour with TasteIran, explore what this exceptional destination has to offer.

 The World Heritage site of Persepolis or Takh-E-Jamshid dates back as far as 500 BCE, and it used to be the ceremonial capital of the Achaemenid empire.
-Here, Darius the Great built a palace complex on a half- artificial, half- natural terrace, inspired by Mesopotamian models.
-Many traditional celebrations, such as Nowruz festivities, were held at Persepolis.
+Here, Darius the Great built a palace complex on a half-artificial, half-natural terrace, inspired by Mesopotamian models.
+Many traditional celebrations, such as the Nowruz festivities, were held at Persepolis.
 The massive striking columns, carved stones, inscriptions, ornamentations and sculptures are all tributes to the Achaemenid dynasty and the rich history of Persia.
 You can book TasteIran's full-day tour to visit this splendid structure and take endless shots from different angles at this historical site.

 The world's 25th largest desert, the Lut desert is located in the southeast of Iran.
 The vast area of the Lut desert is covered with never-ending sand dunes and undisturbed valleys and lava mountains.
 There are gigantic yardangs and sand formations, known as Kaluts.
 Kaluts stand tall between the endless gravel, creating a surreal landscape.
 The impressive grandiosity of the desert and the ongoing geological processes throughout different seasons create excellent photo opportunities for keen travellers.
-Join the ultimate visit to the second largest desert of Iran within a day.
-Lut desert is the UNESCO-listed natural World Heritage of Iran.
+Join the ultimate visit to the second-largest desert in Iran within a day.
+Lut desert is a UNESCO-listed natural World Heritage of Iran.

 By Melika Shahid / TasteIran